-Germany's Green Party sees old divisions flare up | DW | 28.11.2021
+Germany's Green party sees old divisions flare up | DW | 28.11.2021

 Germany's new government is taking shape.
 But did all three parties get a good deal?
 Or were the Greens outdone by the smaller neoliberal FDP?
 Now, the party that has taken pains to stress harmony, sees cracks reappear.

-Negotiators from the center-left Social Democrats (SPD), the Greens, and the Free Democrat (FDP) remained remarkably tight-lipped through weeks of coalition negotiations.
+Negotiators from the center-left Social Democrats (SPD), the Greens, and the Free Democrats (FDP) remained tight-lipped through weeks of coalition talks, but the show of harmony soon came to an end after the final deal was presented.

-But the ostentatious harmony came to an end when the final deal was presented and the Green Party underwent internal wrangling over which of its prominent figures would come away with the spoils.
+On Thursday, the Green party went through 24 hours of internal wrangling over which of its prominent figures would come away with the spoils.

-The environmentalist party emerged with five of the 16 Cabinet posts — plus the non-ministerial role of state minister for culture.
-But Green then negotiators hit a snag over how to fill the posts, satisfying botht the proponents of the moderate "realist" and the far-left "fundamentalist" wings.
+The environmentalist party had emerged with five of the 16 Cabinet posts — plus the non-ministerial role of state minister for culture — but filling the posts while satisfying both the moderate "realists" and the left-wing "fundamentalists" in the party proved tricky.

-The Greens' "ancient wars" broke out again.
-By contrast, the smallest coalition partner, the Free Democrats had by all accounts smoothly made their personnel decisions several days ago.
+By contrast, the neoliberal Free Democrats had by all accounts made their personnel decisions smoothly several days earlier.

 Green Party co-chair Annalena Baerbock is set to become Foreign Minister, co-chair Robert Habeck has been named as Economics Minister and Vice-Chancellor

-In the end, the Greens' moderates had their way in the biggest battle: The new Food and Agriculture Minister (a key office for the party's ambitions) will be Cem Özdemir, a veteran and hugely-respected former party leader, but one not considered as much of an agriculture expert.
+In the end, the Greens' moderates had their way in the biggest battle: The new Food and Agriculture Minister (a key office for the party program) will be Cem Özdemir, a veteran and hugely respected former party leader, but one not considered an agriculture expert.

+Özdemir's elevation to the Cabinet made sense.
 The 55-year-old will be only the second person of Turkish background to take a Cabinet post, 27 years after he became one of the first-ever Turkish-German members of parliament.
-Not only that, Özdemir — an outspoken critic of Turkish President Recep Tayyip Erdogan — won a direct Bundestag seat in his native state of Baden-Württemberg with one of the Green Party's most resounding election victories ever.
+Not only that, Özdemir won a direct Bundestag seat in his native state of Baden-Württemberg with one of the Green party's most resounding victories in September's election.

-Defeat was dealt to leftist Anton Hofreiter (pictured on the left in the top picture, Eds.), a biologist by training.
-The Greens' co-leader in the Bundestag, published a book on the damage caused by industrialized meat production in 2016 and had led the party's working group on transport policy during the coalition negotiations.
+Özdemir was elevated instead of Anton Hofreiter (pictured on the left in the top picture, Eds.).
+A biologist by training and the Greens' co-leader in the Bundestag, Hofreiter published a book on the damage caused by industrialized meat production in 2016 and had led the party's working group on transport policy during the coalition negotiations.

-But political analyst Schroeder thinks the Green Party has attempted to inoculate itself from this future criticism, by making a strategic decision to keep emphasizing that the fight against climate change is a task for the whole government.
+But political analyst Schroeder thinks the Green Party has attempted to inoculate itself from this criticism by emphasizing that the fight against climate change is a task for the whole government.

 "The big fear of the Greens was that they would be made solely responsible for whether climate protection would succeed or not," Schroeder told DW.
 "From that point of view, I think it was a really big success for the Greens to make clear that social-ecological transformation can only succeed if everyone supports it."